tenable/terrascan/docs/getting-started/atlantis-integration.md

 **Requirements**
 * The atlantis server must have TCP connectivity to where the terrascan server is running.
 * The `curl` command needs to be installed on the system so the `terrascan-remote-scan.sh` script can make the scan request.
+Atlantis's [docker image](https://hub.docker.com/r/runatlantis/atlantis/) has curl preinstalled.

 ### Workflow
 Next, you will need to modify your workflow to call `terrascan-remote-scan.sh` during the plan stage.
 In the plan below, the first three `run: terraform` commands are the default for an atlantis workflow; the fourth `run terrascan-remote-scan.sh` is where the terrascan scan is requested.
 The `terrascan-remote-scan.sh` script can be found under the `scripts` directory in this project; you will need to copy it to a location where it can be executed by the atlantis server.
 If the `terrascan-remote-scan.sh` script is not in the directory where the atlantis server command is being run to, you will have to specify the path to the script.